Foreign Nationals Quota Engineering Admissions India 2026: DASA & Direct Routes

 Foreign nationals (NRIs and overseas citizens) seeking engineering education in India can access top tier institutions through several pathways.
 The DASA scheme covers IITs/NITs/IIITs; private deemed universities have separate international admissions processes.
 This guide covers eligibility, fees, process and document requirements for 2026 admissions.

-DASA — DIRECT ADMISSION OF STUDENTS ABROAD: DASA is a Government of India scheme administered by NIT Surathkal for admission of foreign nationals, NRIs and Persons of Indian Origin (PIOs) to participating IITs, NITs, IIITs and centrally-funded technical institutes.
+DASA — DIRECT ADMISSION OF STUDENTS ABROAD: DASA is a Government of India (Ministry of Education) scheme, coordinated for 2026 by IIEST ShibpurT Shibpur, for admission of foreign nationals, NRIs and Persons of Indian Origin (PIOs) to participating NITs, IIEST, IIITs, SPAs and other centrally-funded technical institutes (GFTIs).
 Eligible students must have completed equivalent of Indian Class XII (10+2) from outside India OR within India with foreign nationality/PIO/OCI status.
 Application typically opens April-May 2026.
 Required documents: passport, foreign nationality certificate or OCI/PIO card, equivalent Class XII certificate (transcript + grade-sheet), SAT II Subject Tests in Math + Physics + Chemistry (typically 600+ each subject), or PSAT/A-Level/IB-Diploma equivalent.
 DASA fee structure for IITs/NITs: typically USD 8,000-9,000 per academic year (₹6.5-7.5 lakhs at current exchange).
 Heavily subsidised vs international student rates at premier US/UK universities.
 Counselling done online with seat allocation across participating institutes.
-PARTICIPATING DASA INSTITUTES (2026): All 23 IITs (under DASA-UG), all 31 NITs, all 25+ IIITs, and select centrally-funded institutes.
+PARTICIPATING DASA INSTITUTES (2026): 31 NITs, IIEST Shibpur, the participating IIITs, Schools of Planning & Architecture (SPAs) and other GFTIs.
+IITs do NOT participate in DASA — foreign nationals enter IITs through JEE Advanced, not DASA.
 The total DASA seat matrix is approximately 3,000-4,000 B.Tech seats annually across all participating institutions.
 PRIVATE DEEMED UNIVERSITY ROUTES: Major private deemed universities run separate international admissions with dedicated cells.
 SRM Institute Chennai: international admissions via international portal, fees typically ~₹4-6 lakhs/year, ~3,000+ international students enrolled.
 VIT Vellore: international admissions via VIT-International, similar fee structure with extensive student exchange programmes.
 Manipal Institute of Technology: international admissions through Manipal Academy of Higher Education, dedicated international student support.
 BITS Pilani: international admissions for foreign nationals, fees typically USD 8,000-10,000/year.
 PES University, Jain University, Christ University, REVA University, Amrita Vishwa Vidyapeetham, Alliance University, SRM AP — all have dedicated international admissions cells.
 Fees for private deemed universities international students typically in the ₹4-8 lakhs/year range.
 KCET / COMEDK INTERNATIONAL: Karnataka state-quota and COMEDK do NOT typically extend to foreign nationals.
 International students must apply through DASA (for centrally-funded) or private institutional international cells.
 NRI QUOTA: A separate NRI category exists at most private engineering colleges in Karnataka — NRI quota seats are reserved (typically 5-15% of total seats) at higher fee structures.
 NRI quota admission requires NRI documentation (NRI parent residency abroad for 6+ months), passport, parental sponsorship documents.
 Karnataka state-quota seats at government / private-aided colleges may also have NRI sub-quota with different fee structure.
 SCHOLARSHIPS FOR FOREIGN STUDENTS: ICCR (Indian Council for Cultural Relations) scholarships — full tuition + monthly stipend + accommodation for select developing nations.
 Apply through Indian embassy/consulate in home country.
 Private deemed universities run their own merit scholarships for international students based on academic performance.
 ICCR DASA scholarships available for select countries.
 APPLICATION TIMELINE 2026: DASA application typically opens April-May, deadline mid-June.
 Counselling June-July with seat allotment.
 Reporting at allotted institute July-August.
 Private deemed universities international admissions follow institutional calendars — typically open December-January and close June-July.
 Earlier applications often qualify for more scholarship consideration.

 Want personalised guidance based on this article?
 Talk to our counsellor — free.